danmastrian/byt-descendants-portal/README.md

 and peripheral (DMX data receiver from the ESP board) when using the default i<sup>2</sup>c bus/pins.

 Aside from the animations themselves, most of the system is designed to be a generic DMX-compatible driver for large NeoPixel installations.

+Currently, DMX universe refresh latency is ~40 msec, and render loop frequency is ~80 fps.